fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Prophet ﷺ   continued, ‘I was then brought a white beast which is called al-Buraq [from the Arabic word barq, meaning lightning], bigger than a donkey and smaller than a mule.
 Its stride was as long as the eye could reach’.
 [Muslim]

 It is narrated by Anas (ra) that Buraq was, ‘saddled and reined, but he shied from him (saw).
-So Jibril [as] said to him, “Is it from Muhammad ﷺ   that you do this?
-For nobody has ridden you who is more honourable to Allah than him!”
-He said, “Then he started sweating profusely”’.
+So Jibril [as] said to him, "Is it from Muhammad ﷺ   that you do this?
+For nobody has ridden you who is more honourable to Allah than him!"
+He said, "Then he started sweating profusely"’.
 [Tirmidhi]

 At several points along the journey, Jibra’eel (as) stopped Buraq and told the Prophet (saw), ‘Dismount and pray’.
 The first stop was at ‘the place of emigration’ i.e. Madinah - and soon after this night the Prophet (saw) would meet the Ansar and migrate to Madinah.
 The second stop was at Mount Sinai, where Allah (swt) revealed the Torah to Musa (as).
 The third stop was at Bethlehem, where ’Isa (as) was born.